jsabol/kw_warfare/README.md

 Known Issues:
 * Styling is a bit wonky.

+Proposed Features:
-* TODO: hook up targeting to automatically roll against matching stats (attack vs target's defense, etc...)
+* Hook up targeting to automatically roll against matching stats (attack vs target's defense, etc...)
-* TODO: Automatically apply damage on hit/successful power test (add option to disable)
+* Automatically apply damage on hit/successful power test (add option to disable)
+* Store stats in the Feature items (Ancestry, Experience, etc...) and automatically calculate unit stats when added.
+This would enable drag/drop unit building from scratch.
+* Add conditions for things like Weakened to mark units with.

+**NOTE** Not all feature suggestions may be possible to implement in order to not infringe on MCDM's copyright.

 ## License